BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Led by the Coalition's ACSA, humanity had established permanent colonies on Mars, Europa, and Titan.

+ASCA discovered the Oc'Xari had an interesting influence on humanity.
+The data spread to many countries - initially being rejected as propaganda, but later being accepted as fact.

 Research stations operated by Rwandan scientists.
 Mining operations funded by Botswana, Bulgaria and Namibia.
 Engineering teams from Bangladesh, Hungary and Iraq.

 EON-7b, still operational on Nhexus, had been joined by dozens of other rovers and probes exploring distant worlds.

-**Year 500 - Corruption**
+**Year 500 - The Corruption**

+Advanced have been made by Malawi researchers on the Oc'Xari influence on humans, but progress still slow.

 Humans do, what they do best.
 Greed, corruption, deception.
 Politics in Africa became very cutthroat.
 The generations that built up Africa 500 years ago were long gone.
-The new leaders of Africa sold their countries away to other competitive nations.
+The new leaders of Africa sold their countries assets away to other competitive nations.
+Letting Africa perish to become a 3rd world continent once again.

 Power juggled between countries, alliances and leaders.

+**Year 600 - The Breakthrough**

+A great breakthrough was made by a research center in Taiwan.
+Learning more about the Oc'Xari, and their prescence throughout the galaxy - Taiwanese scientists and engineers mass produced micro-chips which would later be implanted into humans to become immune to Oc'Xari influence.

 **Year 1000 - The Silence Continues**

+The Oc'Xari were still everywhere, but no longer had any influence over the human mind, as the Taiwanese micro-chips were implanted into every human on Earth.

 Every country on Earth was now a part of the common goal, to reach for the stars.
 Space exploration was no longer a competition.
 It was a collective effort.